Ty France Player Props: Mariners vs. Astros

 - The pitching staff for the Astros has a collective 9.3 K/9, the seventh-best in MLB.

-- The Astros have the second-ranked team ERA among all league pitching staffs (3.60).
+- The Astros have a 3.62 team ERA that ranks second among all MLB pitching staffs.

-- Astros pitchers combine to rank 16th in baseball in home runs surrendered (97 total, 1.1 per game).
+- Astros pitchers combine to rank 17th in baseball in home runs allowed (100 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.